 {\bf 7.} HNLs mix with active neutrinos, and hence decay into the SM particles due to weak interactions.
 The formulas for HNL decay rates can be found in Ref.\,\cite{Gorbunov:2007ak}.
 The branching ratios relevant for the interesting mass range are presented in Fig.\,\ref{fig:Br}.

-One observes, that in HNL decays as well as in their production, the two-body decay modes, when kinematically open, dominate.
-Moreover, the 2-body mode into charged particles dominates over that into neutral particles (except the threshold regions).
-Thus, for the signal events we consider mostly only these charged modes ($\pi^\pm l^\mp$, where $l$ is electron and muon), also because they are treated presently at SHiP as the background-free ones.
+One observes that in HNL decays as well as in their production, the two-body decay modes, when kinematically open, dominate.
+Moreover, the 2-body decay mode into charged particles dominates over that into neutral particles (except for the threshold regions).
+Thus, for the signal events we consider only these charged modes ($\pi^\pm l^\mp$, where $l$ is electron and muon), when kinematically open, also because they are treated presently at SHiP as the background-free ones.
 When 2-body decays are kinematically forbidden, we consider pure leptonic modes with two charged leptons, $N\to l^+_\alpha l^-_\beta \nu$.
 They are also treated as background free at SHiP \cite{SHiP:2018xqw}.

 The HNL lifetime for the reference mixing $|U_{\alpha 4}|^2=10^{-8}$ is shown on the right panel of Fig.\,\ref{fig:N_decay_non}.
 One finds that the HNL decay length decreases with its mass, but for the reference level of mixing it always vastly exceeds length of the SHiP decay volume, which justifies the limit \eqref{eq:P}.